fpirotti/FIRE-RES/readme.md

 ## UPDATES

-11 Dec.
+- 11 Dec.
 2022 - migration of all code to R thanks to “rgee” library.
+- 14 Dec.
+2022 - convert all to CRS 4326 (geographic) with exact
+  alignment to the CEDA Biomass 2018 map \[1\] that is used for training.
+NB the ETRS89 Lambert Azimuthal Equal Area Coordinate Reference System) \[2\] would allow all cells to be effectively 1 ha (100 m x 100 m), but we decided to keep a global reference frame for future developments outside Europe.

+## Bibliography

+\[1\] Santoro, M.; Cartus, O. (2019): ESA Biomass Climate Change Initiative (Biomass_cci): Global datasets of forest above-ground biomass for the year 2017, v1. via Centre for Environmental Data Analysis

+\[2\] A. Annoni et al., “Map Projections for Europe”, European Commission Joint Research Centre, reference EUR 20120 EN, 2003

+\[3\] Spatio-Temporal Asset Catalog for European-wide layers provided by Open Environmental Data Cube Europe, co-financed under Grant Agreement Connecting Europe Facility (CEF) Telecom project 2018-EU-IA-0095 by the European Union.